almossawi/badarguments/extras/content/posts/main/index.md

 You'd think they were scrambling to board the last helicopter out of Vietnam, [as Brian Regan might say](https://youtu.be/G9em-ZCddWk).

+On the even of a senatorial race, a headline on a major news website reads

+"The **Battle** for the Country Begins"

 A headline on Vice's website reads

 "Kanye West **Gets Thrown Off** the Ballot in Wisconsin"